What's the purpose of the Global Opportunity Index?

 Who's on top?

-- Hong Kong, Singapore, and Denmark achieved the highest scores.
-The top 10 were all economically advanced countries with longstanding institutions and traditions of transparency.
+- Singapore, Hong Kong, and Finland achieved the highest scores.
+The top 10 are primarily economically advanced countries with longstanding institutions and traditions of transparency.

 Who's up and coming?

 - Six sub-Saharan African countries Mauritius, South Africa, Botswana, Rwanda, Namibia, and Zambia are in the top 50 percent of the Index.

 - Latin American nations the Dominican Republic, Colombia, and Guatemala were among the 10 most improved since 2007.

 - In Latin America, countries with improving scores, including Chile, Uruguay, Panama, Colombia, and Ecuador, outnumbered those with declining scores by a 2-1 margin.

 - From 2009 to 2015, there was a slight decline among many advanced economies and generally positive changes among developing countries, highlighting the hit that developed markets took during the financial crisis as well as continuing reforms in developing countries.

 - Among all countries, Cote d'Ivoire and Burundi saw the largest increases in composite score, rising 26.5 percent and 34.4 percent, respectively.
 Burundi is an interesting example it is near the bottom of the index (ranked 135/136) due to general institutional deficiencies related to a prolonged civil war and political instability, poor infrastructure, and extreme poverty.
 However, in the past few years, the government established an investment promotion plan to ease the entry of capital and created a "one-stop shop" for investment procedures and information.

 How does the index correlate with FDI and financial deepening?